iway1/react-ts-form/field-examples.md

 # Example Fields

-These can be a good starting points for how to implement certain types of fields.
+These can be a good starting points for your fields with `@ts-react/form`

 1. [Select](#select)
 2. [Text Field](#text-field)